sql-machine-learning/elasticdl/docs/designs/allreduce.md

 The following CLI arguments are relevant and their behaviors might be changed under allreduce-based training:

-* `--restart_policy`: The pod restart policy when pod crashed. the `AllreduceCommunicator` just reconstructed the communicator and we want to wait for a while before restarting the failed worker pod which requires reconstruction of the communicator again once the pod becomes active.
+* `--restart_policy`: The pod restart policy when pod crashed. the `CollectiveCommunicator` just reconstructed the communicator and we want to wait for a while before restarting the failed worker pod which requires reconstruction of the communicator again once the pod becomes active.
 * `--distribution_strategy`: In addition to the existing "ParameterServerStrategy" that we have, we add a new strategy called "AllreduceStrategy".